-Recall is a new smart feature in Windows 11 that acts like a photo memory for your computer.
+Recall is a new smart feature in Windows 11 that works like a photo memory for your computer.
 It takes snapshots (pictures) of what’s on your screen while you work.
 Later, you can search through these snapshots to quickly find things you’ve seen before on your PC.

 This feature started appearing on newer Windows 11 versions (build 26120.2415 and later) and is mainly available on special Windows devices called Copilot+ PCs (powered by Snapdragon processors).